 The main shortcomings of thin clients are:

-- Single point of vulnerability (if the server goes down, all of the clients go down)
+- Single point of vulnerability (if the server goes down, all

 The Nivo: an ultra-thin client